- Town Government

 - Winter Services

-In the winter months, Public Works maintains over 140 miles of public roads.
-We divide these miles into 20 plow routes, 6 of which are maintained by a private contractor working for us (presently Harry C. Crooker and Sons, Inc.).
+In the winter months, Public Works maintains over 144 miles of public roads.
+We divide these miles into 14 plow routes, three of which are maintained by a private contractor (Crooker Construction) working for us.

-For nighttime and weekend storms we rely on the Police Department to call our on call Foreman when road conditions deteriorate.
-When a snowstorm (or freezing rain) begins, eight of our plow units also have sanders.
-We start work by first sanding or salting the major arteries (River Road, Durham Road, Pleasant Street, Mill Street, Maine Street, Bath Road, Route 123 and Route 24), and then the in-town streets and collector roads.
+When a snowstorm (or freezing rain) begins, we start work by plowing and treating the major arteries (River Road, Durham Road, Pleasant Street, Mill Street, Maine Street, Bath Road, Route 123 and Route 24), and then the in-town streets and collector roads.
 Our goal is to keep the roads as safe as possible and try to keep snow or ice from bonding and packing to the pavement.

-When two to three inches of snow accumulates we call the sander trucks back in and hook up their plows, mobilize the rest of our plow units, and begin plowing the roads.
-Again, we concentrate on the main arteries followed by the side streets, our goal being to keep the travel lanes open.
 We will continue plowing the routes until the storm subsides and then go back over all routes to widen-out the roadways and clean up at the intersections.
-It is our policy to clear the shoulder, approximately 4 feet beyond the edge of pavement.
+It is our policy to clear the shoulder approximately five (5) feet beyond the edge of pavement.

 Snow Plowing Diagram